 Excess moisture can also be controlled through evaporation.
 Evaporation is aided by ventilation fans or heating elements.
 However, this adds cost and complexity to the design of the composting toilet and diversion is often seen as an easier option.

-Oxygen Management in Composting Toilets
+Oxygen Management

-Aeration and Agitators in Composting Toilets
+Aeration and Agitators

-The forth condition for a happy composting toilet is ensuring an oxygen rich environment in the solids chamber.
-In simpler composting toilets, adding a layer of cover material between deposits helps trap air in the solid waste.
-More advanced toilets feature an agitator for the solid waste to help mix the materials and provide an oxygen rich environment for the microbes to work.
+Self contained toilets feature an agitator for the solid waste to help mix the materials and provide an oxygen rich environment for the microbes to work.
 This needs to be stainless steel however to prevent corrosion in the solids bin.
+After using, you simply 'flush' the toilet by agitating the solids chamber to mix the latest addition with the cover material.

-Pros of having an agitator in a composting toilet
+Pros of Having an Agitator in a Composting Toilet

 Agitators also provide more effective mixing with the cover material and ensure oxygen is available throughout the solids chamber.